Preparing NSF Proposals with Harassment Award Terms

 The PI is responsible for determining whether off-campus research will take place.
 ORSP has provided a decision tool below as a guide:

-A template for the SAI Plan that aligns with NSF requirements is provided below:
+A template that aligns with NSF requirements is provided below:

 NSF accepts proposals to host conferences, symposia, or workshops submitted in response to the PAPPG, a Dear Colleague Letter (DCL), and select solicitations.
 Except where otherwise directed, conference proposals should be submitted at least a year in advance of the scheduled date.
 Selection of participants must be fair and must include opportunities for the participation of women, minorities, and persons with disabilities.
-See NSF award terms FL 26 for more details.
+See NSF Special Conditions Administration of NSF Conference or Group Travel Award Grant Conditions (FL 26) for more details.

 A template for the Code of Conduct that aligns with NSF requirements is provided below:

 A travel proposal is a special type of proposal to NSF in response to the PAPPG that is strictly to support domestic and/or international travel for participation in one or more scientific and engineering meetings.
 A group travel proposal is encouraged as the primary means of support for travel.
-See NSF award terms FL 26 for more details.
+See NSF Special Conditions Administration of NSF Conference or Group Travel Award Grant Conditions (FL 26) for more details.